tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 You should be worried about sending the **contents** of your message through Facebook, whether you're using the website or the app.
 Are they going to look at it?
 Probably not.
 Could they if they wanted to?
 Absolutely.
 Will they if it's part of a broad data collection warrant?
 Yes, of course.

-If you care about privacy, use a secure system.
+If you care about privacy, use truly a secure system.